 Our steam engine is looking good.

-Mt Washington Cog Railroad Bio-diesel M2 pushes its train up the grade.
+Mount Washington Cog Railroad M2 pushes its train up the grade.

-Mt Washington Cog Railroad Bio-diesel M1 meet our steam engine.
+Mount Washington Cog Railroad meets our steam engine.

 Our steam engine for the trip this morning is certainly looking good.